Skip to content

 Preventing and treating burns

 Burns are skin injuries usually caused by contact with heat – but they can also be caused by cold, chemicals, radiation, steam and electricity.
 The majority of burns are preventable, so we've brought together some tips to help you reduce your risk.
+We've also included information on how to treat a burn.

 In the kitchen